tsertic/frontend_mentor_challenges/manage_landing_page/README.md

 Users should be able to:

-- View the optimal layout for the site depending on their device's screen size
+- View the optimal layout for the site depending on their device's screen size (mobile and desktop)
 - See hover states for all interactive elements on the page
 - See all testimonials in a horizontal slider
+- Drag slider on mobile size
 - Receive an error message when the newsletter sign up `form` is submitted if:
   - The `input` field is empty
   - The email address is not formatted correctly
+- Success message when sign up form is submited

 ### Screenshot